 Packed with sea minerals to nourish the scalp and strands, alongside a hefty dose of emollients, this gel-like formula makes light work of tangles.
 I simply work it through the hair after shampooing and then just condition my very dry ends.

 Hands down, this is the best leave-in detangling conditioner I have ever used.
 It's perfect for colored hair that's on the dry side and gets rids of knots in just a few spritzes.
 Oh, and it protects from heat, too.

 Every Sunday is mask day in my house.
 This box of six sachets contains a formula packed with omega-rich acids, vegetable proteins and antioxidants meant to strengthen hair, reduce frizz static and tangles, and prevent color from fading.
 It leaves strands soft, yet easy to style.

 This does what it says on the tin: it's a brush you can use on wet hair without fear of breakage.
 It does a good job of painlessly detangling knots.

 On dry hair, I use this paddle brush, which is incredibly good at detangling the hair and leaving it looking smooth and shiny.
 It's well worth the price tag.

 If you air-dry your hair like me, then a little of this will help your strands dry without a hint of frizz or a whisper of a tangle; you're left with beautifully air-dried strands every time.
 There is a version for fine hair, too.

-When I do blow-dry my hair, I lean on this detangling primer, which is packed with oils (pomegranate, coconut and apricot) to seal and smooth the cuticles so the brush glides through my mid-lengths and ends with ease.
+When I do blow-dry my hair, I lean on this detangling primer, which is packed with oils (pomegranate, coconut and apricot) meant to seal and smooth the cuticles, so the brush glides through my mid-lengths and ends with ease.
 It gets rid of frizz and static, too.